Where can I study Actuarial Science or obtain an Actuarial Science degree?

 - Have approved courses for at least one VEE (Validation by Educational Experience) topic

 - Centers of Actuarial Excellence (CAE) are university/college actuarial programs that have met eight specific requirements related to degree, curriculum, graduate count, faculty composition, graduate quality, appropriate integration, connection to industry, and research/scholarship.
+These schools are labeled “CAE” in the UCAP list under the “SOA Recognition Tier” column.

 Above link and content courtesy of the SOA.